jacobatwood/funEditor/README.md

 ## How to Run Program
  1. Create a .env file in project root and add your api key use .env.example as an example
  2. Run the program using python main.py (may need to use python3 main.py)
- 3. Enter a sentence when prompted
+ 3. Begin Typing

 ## Notes:
- * translations vary due to ChatGPT's generative nature and languages flexibility
+ * Translations vary due to ChatGPT's generative nature and languages flexibility
  * Ensure API key remains secret and is never committed to GitHub